jworlein/PostgreSQL/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+# SQL - Employee Database: A Mystery in Two Parts